Tips to Get Your UK Driver's Licence & Passing Your Driving Test

 At this point you already have your driver's licence with an 'L' in the upper left corner which means "Limited" and shows that you need to be supervised to learn to drive.
 You can take lessons with a driving school or choose to learn with friends or family.
 If the supervisor must be 21 years or older, be qualified to drive the type of vehicle you want to learn in, and have held a full licence for at least 3 years.
 Either with a qualified instructor or family member willing to take you out for practice, L plates must be on the vehicle and "L" of course stands for learner and warns other road users that a driver with less experience is in control of the vehicle.
 L plates should be removed or covered when the vehicle is not in use by the learner driver

 3. Take the test (Theory and then Practical)

 When you feel ready to take your theory test, you will need to book a session on the DVLA website.
 You will be asked to enter your provisional licence number, personal details, and pay £34 by credit or debit card.
 The DVLA will then contact you with instructions on the next steps.

-Once you have passed the theory test, you can apply for your practical driving test where you will be asked to put into practice everything you have learned during your driving lessons.
-Just remember to bring your provisional licence card with you on the day of the test.
+Once you have passed the theory test which was introduced back in 1996, replacing questions about The Highway Code during the practical test.
+Once the theory test is passed can may apply for your practical driving test where you will be asked to put into practice everything you have learned during your driving lessons to demonstrate you are a safe and competent user of the road when in charge of a motor vehicle.
+Remember to bring your provisional licence card with you on the day of the test!

-After passing the test, you will get your full driving licence!
-And once you get your car, you can immediately buy the number plates of your choice online.
+After passing the test, you will be awarded with a Full UK Driving Licence!
+And once you get a vehicle to drive, have paid the Road Tax and Insurance, you can then look to buy the personal number plates of your choice online.
 So easy and so simple!